suitux/component-library/README.md

 # Suitux Components - React

-This project contains self created components.
+This project contains self created components stored in [my Bit cloud](https://bit.cloud/suitux/suitux)

 The project is using the [bit.dev](https://bit.dev/) tool to create the packages which will be used as dependencies on the React projects